emicl1/PythoninCANoe/README.md

 #### Issues with the COM interface

-First issue is with the [COM interface documentation](file:///C:/Program%20Files/Vector%20CANoe%2017/Help01/CANoeCANalyzerHTML5/CANoeCANalyzer.htm#Topics/COMInterface/COMInterface.htm?TocPath=Technical%2520References%257C_____1) which is sometimes not clear enough or incomplete.
+First issue is with the [COM interface documentation](file:///C:/Program%20Files/Vector%20CANoe%2017/Help01/CANoeCANalyzerHTML5/CANoeCANalyzer.htm#Topics/COMInterface/COMInterface.htm?TocPath=Technical%2520References%257C_____1)
+, which is sometimes not clear enough or incomplete.
 For example, the documentation for the [CANoe networks is wrong](file:///C:/Program%20Files/Vector%20CANoe%2017/Help01/CANoeCANalyzerHTML5/CANoeCANalyzer.htm#Topics/COMInterface/Objects/COMObjectNetworks.htm).
 The object should be easily accessible by using the following code:
 ```self.networks = CANoe.Network(self.CANoeApp.Networks)```, but rather than that, you need to use the following code:
 ```self.networks = self.CANoeApp.get_Networks```.

 Second issue also comes down to the documentation.
-In this case some methods and attributes are described in the documentation, but they cannot be used.
+In this case, some methods and attributes are described in the documentation, but they cannot be used.
 For example, the ```objects.Item(index)``` method is described in the documentation, but it cannot be used or there might be a way to use it, but it is not described in the documentation.